CharlesVu/MyFirstSlideshow/README.md

 # Yoti Technical Tests

 ### Document version 1.0.3

-Please read this document entirely before continuing the exercise.
-Failure to comply to these rules will result in the forfeit your application.
+Please read this document carefully before continuing the exercise.
+In case you don't follow the rules described your test will be rejected.

-- Don’t fork the project
-- Don’t submit a Pull Request on the repo
-- Don’t comment on any of the issues or Existing Pull Requests
-- Don’t submit a solution made by someone else

-Do:
+**Do**:
 - Clone and commit the project locally
 - Send us a patch file
 - Send comments either in a markdown formatted mail or a PDF (not both)
 - Use when possible a monospaced font (Hack, Anonymous Pro, Menlo, Monaco, …)
 - Reply in English

+**Don't**:
+- Fork the project
+- Submit a Pull Request on the repo
+- Comment on any of the issues or Existing Pull Requests
+- Submit a solution made by someone else

+## Exercise 1

 This first exercise is rather simple and should take at most one hour.
-Depending on which team you apply to, you should get a specific public repo where some code is present.
-(Do not worry, this is not how we code at Yoti)
 The README should tell you what the project is trying to achieve and what are the limitations.
 You should send us a code review of the first pull request on the list.

 Each comment should have the one of following format :
 ```
 <filename>:<linenumber> - “<your comment>”
 e.g: